luca-caruccio/dsc-project-submissions-online/README.md

 ### Presentation Recording and Submission

-You will need to record your presentation and upload the recording as a media comment after you've submitted the PDF files for this assignment:
+After you've submitted the PDF files for the project assignment, you will upload a recording of your presentation as a media comment on your submission:

 1. Record your live presentation to a video file on your computer.
 We recommend using Zoom to record your live presentation to a local video file ([instructions here](https://support.zoom.us/hc/en-us/articles/201362473-Local-recording)).
 Video files must be under 500 MB and formatted as 3GP, ASF, AVI, FLV, M4V, MOV, MP4, MPEG, QT, or WMV.
 2. Click "Submission Details" on the top right of this page.